 Any law student from an ABA accredited program can participate in the SAIICA program, provided he or she has completed one year of study.
 It is understood that many 1Ls will not have completed their first year at the time of the application deadline.
-For this reason, the year of study must be successfully completed by the beginning of the program, May 16, 2012.
+For this reason, the year of study must be successfully completed by the beginning of the program on May 13, 2014.

 Yes.
 You may apply for the program online.
 Visit the GSU Study Abroad page, and find the program by searching Summer Academy in International Commercial Arbitration.
 Select the program entry, read the details and click "Apply Now."
 Non-GSU students will be prompted to create an account.
 GSU students may log in with their Campus ID and Password.
 Applications are saved to your account and do not have to be completed in one session.
 Keep a note of your log-in credentials, so that you can complete and submit your application.